Tilray Shorts Just Keep Coming (NASDAQ:TLRY)

 I'm very curious to see how quickly progress can be made on the bottom line moving forward.
 At a recent conference, management stated that it believes it will have positive EBITDA by Q4 of this year.
 That would certainly be a step in the right direction, although that metric still implies a bit of losses considering interest and depreciation/amortization were almost $13 million in Q1 alone, which was nearly a quarter of the period's total revenue.

 As for Tilray shares, they closed Wednesday at $8.15.
 On a percentage basis, that represents a massive rally from the March low of $2.43.
 However, this was a stock that went public at $17 just a few years ago and peaked at $300 a share before the bubble finally burst.
 In the past five weeks, the stock has gotten back into double digits a few times, but that hasn't been able to hold.
-Currently, the average price target on the street is $8.58, which is basically what shares closed at Tuesday before the overall market drop on Wednesday.
+Currently, the average price target on the Street is $8.58, which is basically what shares closed at on Tuesday before the overall market drop on Wednesday.

 In the end, short interest in Tilray hit another new high at the mid-June update.
 With the company continuing to lose tons of money and burn through cash, the number of shares outstanding has surged this year.
 That has resulted in more bearish bets coming in, now approaching 20 million shares.
-While management is targeting breakeven EBITDA later this year, there's still a lot to prove here as the bottom line has been rather ugly every quarter since this name went public.
+While management is targeting breakeven EBITDA later this year, there's still a lot to prove here, as the bottom line has been rather ugly every quarter since this name went public.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.